Hero

 Aphids

-Small, soft-bodied insects that cluster on new growth and the undersides of leaves, sucking sap.
-Infestation leads to stunted, distorted leaves, sticky honeydew secretion, and sometimes sooty mold growth.
+Small, sap-sucking insects that cluster on new growth and the undersides of leaves.
+Infestations cause yellowing, distorted leaves, and can lead to sooty mold growth from the honeydew they excrete.

 Whiteflies